 - Painful lump on the gum around the tooth – this is typically red and very tender.

-- The tooth may become loose as the swelling gets larger.
+- The tooth may become mobile as the swelling gets larger.

 - If the swelling is severe, you may feel generally unwell, with a fever and swollen glands.

 A chronic abscess is usually less bothersome.
 The infection may drain through a little pimple (sinus) on the gum.
 As the pus is draining away, and not building up, the symptoms (if any) are less severe.
-There may be a bad smell or taste.
+There may be a bad smell or taste coming from your mouth.